Attalus I: Conflicts with the Seleucid Empire in Asia Minor

-After a period of peace, in 218 BC, while Achaeus was involved in an expedition to Selge south of the Taurus, Attalus, with some Thracian Gauls, recaptured his former territories.
-However Achaeus returned from victory in Selge in 217 BC and resumed hostilities with Attalus.
+After a period of peace, in 218 BC, while Achaeus was involved in an expedition to Selge south of the Taurus, Attalus, allied with some Thracian Gauls, recaptured his former territories in Western Asia Minor, establishing the Pergamese state as one of the powers of Asia Minor.
+However, Achaeus returned from victory in Selge in 217 BC and resumed hostilities with Attalus.

-Under a treaty of alliance with Attalus, Antiochus crossed the Taurus in 216 BC, attacked Achaeus and besieged Sardis, and in 214 BC, the second year of the siege, was able to take the city.
+Under a treaty of alliance with Attalus, Antiochus III crossed the Taurus in 216 BC, attacked Achaeus and besieged Sardis, and in 214 BC, the second year of the siege, was able to take the city.
 However the citadel remained under Achaeus' control.
 Under the pretense of a rescue, Achaeus was finally captured and put to death, and the citadel surrendered.
-By 213 BC, Antiochus had regained control of all of his Asiatic provinces.
+By 213 BC, Antiochus III had regained control of all of his provinces in the east of Asia Minor.

 First Macedonian War

-Thwarted in the east, Attalus now turned his attention westward.
-Perhaps because of concern for the ambitions of Philip V of Macedon, Attalus had sometime before 219 BC become allied with Philip's enemies the Aetolian League, a union of Greek states in Aetolia in central Greece, having funded the fortification of Elaeus, an Aetolian stronghold in Calydonia, near the mouth of the river Acheloos.
+While affairs in the east of his kingdom occupied much of his early reign, the west of Attalus' domain became more active later on.
+Attalus had sometime before 219 BC become allied with the Aetolian League, a union of Greek states in Aetolia in central Greece.
+He helped fund the fortification of Elaeus, an Aetolian stronghold in Calydonia, near the mouth of the river Acheloos.
+This would later bring Attalus into conflict with Philip V of Macedon, king of Antigonid Macedonia and the preeminent power in the Aegean Sea region, in what would eventually become the First Macedonian War.
+Attalus sought to burnish his regional reputation, more so than many of his contemporary rulers.
+In addition to fortifications, Attalus also funded art and monuments, such as a stoa at Delphi (then part of the Aetolian League).

-Philip's alliance with Hannibal of Carthage in 215 BC also caused concern in Rome, then involved in the Second Punic War.
+Philip's alliance with Hannibal of Carthage in 215 BC caused concern in Rome, then involved in the Second Punic War.
 In 211 BC, a treaty was signed between Rome and the Aetolian League, a provision of which allowed for the inclusion of certain allies of the League, Attalus being one of these.
-Attalus was elected one of the two strategoi (generals) of the Aetolian League, and in 210 BC his troops probably participated in capturing the island of Aegina, acquired by Attalus as his base of operations in Greece.
+Attalus was elected one of the two strategoi (generals) of the Aetolian League for the year 210/209 BC, and in 210 BC his troops probably participated in capturing the island of Aegina, acquired by Attalus as his base of operations in Greece.